McAuley-Lab/RecWizard/docsrc/source/quick_start/concept.rst

 2. Features
 ^^^^^^^^^^^

-With the seamless compatibility of the Huggingface, stemming from our design principles to "let modules communicate in natural language" while "exposing low-level APIs to users", RecBOT shows the following properties:
+With the seamless compatibility of the Huggingface, stemming from our design principles to "let modules communicate in natural language" while "exposing low-level APIs to users", RecWizard shows the following properties:

 - **Modular**: CRS model = (lower) *module level* + (higher) *pipline level*.
 - **Portable**: Share or load CRS modules and pipelines from Huggingface Hub!